SmithWillSuffice/ohanga-pai/content/blog/9_finance_politics.md

 This is what Douglas (hopelessly materialistic nice guy) over at MMT Macro Trader is trying to do, and we need soldiers in this army to help.
 Which is why I am helping Douglas to explore MMT implications at the mesoeconomic level.
-Any intellectual fuel I can provide to mind-bomb the neliberals is fuel worth the effort of producing.
+Any intellectual fuel I can provide to mind-bomb the neoliberals is fuel worth the effort of producing.

 [Next post (TBD)](./)